Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

 | Run Background tasks with WebJobs  | <https://azure.microsoft.com/documentation/articles/web-sites-create-web-jobs/>  |
 | Configure web apps in Azure App Service  | <https://azure.microsoft.com/documentation/articles/web-sites-configure/>  |

-### Step 1: Create app service for background tier
+### Task 1: Create app service for background tier

 1. From the Azure Management portal at <http://portal.azure.com>, using a new tab or instance, click on **+ Create a resource** followed by **Web**, and then, click on **Web App**.